bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

 Some edge cases with `libsass` on `Windows` (see below).

-### Engines

-The `engine:postcss` is by far the more reliable option.

-The `engine:rework` option is retained for historical compatibility but is likely to be removed in the future, so let me know if you use it.

-If you need production css source-map it is best to avoid the combination `webpack4` with `engine:rework`.
-Tests show a systematic flaw in the outgoing source-map mappings.

 ### Absolute URIs

 By "absolute URIs" we more correctly mean assets with root-relative URLs or absolute file paths.